 But since the odds of having the gene are relatively quite less, other factors like depression, anxiety, ADHD and other problems may be a far bigger influence on your tendency to put off tasks than the biological factor.
 Thus the secret to better productivity isn’t a one-shoe-fits-all approach.
 This discovery of the couch potato gene will help with treatments that target a person’s individual gene make-up as well.

 For a lot of us, our self worth is tied around productivity and we never know where to draw the line between overworking ourselves and just meeting our targets, self care and being lazy.
 Planning out your day may work for some people and become a greater cause for anxiety for others.
 Putting excess pressure on yourself for reaching your goals may boost short term productivity but worsen your long term mental health.
+There is also evidence showing that talk therapy (such as BetterHelp) can help strengthen productivity and overall mental health.
 Finding out what works for you may not be simple, but the key is identifying the variables that affect your physical and mental health and pacing your work accordingly.